Importing a CSV File

 - Our CSV formatting guidelines must be followed.

 - When you import a new file to an existing database, only new barcode values in column 1 will be added.
-If the barcode value and response text are the same, then nothing is changed.
-If the barcode value is the same but the response text is different, then the new response text will overwrite the old text.
+If the barcode value and response text are the same, then nothing will change.
+However, if the barcode value is the same but the response text is different, the new response text will overwrite the old text.

-- If you want to remove values from a database, use the ‘Clear’ option to remove all values from the database and then re-import a new CSV file with the values removed.
-You can also remove values manually one-by-one but that can be tedious if you have a lot of values to delete.
+- Also, if you want to remove values from a database, use the ‘Clear’ option to remove all values from the database.
+Then, re-import a new CSV file with the values removed.
+You can also remove values manually one-by-one.
+However, that can be tedious if you have a lot of values to delete.

 - Autofill will add unique values to the database.